 With regard to the fast expansion of the Internet, this incident has made it clear to all parties involved that new ways of cooperation between the industry and the public authorities - but also among the Internet users themselves - had to be found.
-For this reason, the ISPs started thinking about new ideas concerning a close cooperation as well as voluntary self-regulation in cooperation with the public authorities, and so the ISPA (association of the Austrian Internet service providers) was founded in September 1997 (see section 5.3).
-In addition, the work group "Criminal Law" was established within the ISPA under the direction of Mr. Peter Rastl, head of the EDP center of the University of Vienna, which suggested the formation of a report office.
-The formal foundation of the so-called "ISPA-Hotline" took place in November 1998, in consultation with the Federal Ministry of the Interior, and at the start of the year 2000 it was renamed as "Stopline".
-Child pornography and right wing radicalism have been defined as the Stopline's field of activity.
+For this reason, the ISPs started thinking about new ideas for a close cooperation and a voluntary self-regulation in cooperation with the public authorities, and so the ISPA (association of the Austrian Internet service providers) was founded in September 1997 (see section 5.3).
+In addition, the work group "Criminal Law" was established within the ISPA under the direction of Peter Rastl, head of the EDP center of the University of Vienna, which suggested the foundation of a report office.
+The formal foundation of the so-called "ISPA-Hotline" took place in November 1998, in consultation with the Federal Ministry of the Interior, and in early 2000 its new name became "Stopline".
+Child pornography and National Socialist reactivation have been defined as the Stopline's field of activity.